Shumin326/LSH/README.md

 ![](query_no)

-3. the csv file containing all the similar reviews in the dataset
+3. the csv file containing all the similar reviews in the dataset.
+The second and fourth column the similar pair of reviews, the first and third columns are corresponding reviewerID.

 ![](csv_file.png)